AntoniosHadji/AntoniosHadji.github.io/_posts/2016-11-30-switch-terminal-colors-at-night.markdown

 However, I ran into another problem with this script.
 It would not run correctly from cron since it uses `dconf` (on Ubuntu 16.04) and the `$DBUS_SESSION_BUS_ADDRESS` is not available in the limited cron environment.

 I finally found this great [answer on stackoverflow][8] that explain how to get a correct `$DBUS_SESSION_BUS_ADDRESS` with cron enviroment.
-I then created the following short script to change the only two parameters that I care about, and `background-color` and the `foreground-color` in my Default profile.
+I then created the following short script to change the only three parameters that I care about, `background-color`, `foreground-color`, and `bold-color` in my Default profile.

 The first three lines are the important part for getting the script to run from cron.
-The profile id in the code below can be found from the gnome-terminal profile preferences window.
-The [Gnome terminal solarized script][7] includes code to extract this information.

 ```bash
 export DISPLAY=:0